Develop a Faculty-Led Program

 |Finances||Students may be able to utilize leftover financial aid from school year.
 Buffs Abroad and other scholarships available.||Students may be able to use financial aid for the tuition component and for the international component.
 Buffs Abroad, Global Intensive scholarships, and other scholarships available.|

 |Student Admissions||Faculty Director and EA will work together to admit students to the program.||Faculty Director works with department to manage controlled add/drop course enrollment.|

 |Existing Programs||Global Seminars currently offered by CU Boulder.||Global Intensives currently offered by CU Boulder.|

 - provide a small group experience that allows students and faculty to build strong connections.

 - offer an international experience for students who cannot study abroad during the academic year.

 - provide faculty with an opportunity to enhance teaching, research and service, and will augment global competence which in turn can be passed on to students.

-- are sponsored by CU and supported by CU Boulder Education Abroad staff who work closely with faculty to plan the program logistics including student recruitment, selection, pre departure orientation and on-site support.
+- are sponsored by CU Boulder and supported by CU Boulder Education Abroad professionals who work closely with faculty on the following:

 - logistical provider selection & vetting